About our forecasts

 The observations displayed are for the same location as the forecast and cover temperature and weather type.
 These are available every hour and are spot observations for the time displayed which doesn't take into account the weather observed at either side of that time.
 It is therefore possible that a shower could have occurred during the hour but not actually at the time of the observation, or alternatively that the preceding hour was dry but a shower started just before the observation.

-Our forecasts are provided in three hourly time steps and represent the likely conditions during that three hour period.
+Our forecasts are provided in hourly time steps for the first two days and then in three hourly time steps for days three to seven and represent the likely conditions during that time period.
 For example, if during a three hour period we expect it to be mostly dry but with only a small chance of a very light shower, this may be depicted as a cloud symbol rather than a shower symbol.
 However, it is possible that a shower may occur on one of the hourly observations and therefore will be recorded here.
 Whilst this may make the forecast look incorrect, it should be taken in context with the other observed weather conditions around it along with the forecast chance of rain or snow shown in our forecasts.